solitongas/solitongas/myblog/content/post/2022-02-09-integral-equation-of-the-first-kind/index.md

 ---

 # Background
-Integral equations play important role in mathematical physics.
+Integral equations play important roles in mathematical physics.
 In this short note, we are going to discuss a class of integral equation of the first kind.
 My motivation to study those equations is from soliton gas, where the nonlinear dispersion relation is as follows:
 $$\int_\Gamma g(z,w)u(w)|dw|+\sigma(z)u(z)=\phi(z),\quad z\in \Gamma$$

 where $\Gamma$ is some simple smooth rectifiable curve in $\mathbb{C}^+$ and kernel $g(z,w)=\log\left|\frac{z-\bar w}{z-w}\right|$ is so-called Green kernel (i.e. it is the Green function to the Direchlet problem on the upper half plane.).
 The case when $\sigma\equiv 0$ is referred to as soliton condensate.
 As one can immediately see, the equation becomes Fredholm equation of the first kind.
 It is well-known that integral equation of the first kind is (in general) ill-posed in the sense of Hadamard.
 Here we are going to consider a slightly different equation: